 Our first activity was low ropes, this was very exciting, some water was involved ending up with damp children.
 Scroll down to see some photos of the fun and challenges the children have had.

-I hope you all had a lovely Easter break.
+Welcome back to school.
+I hope you all had a lovely summer break.